Dante-Cadiz/lemon-qualitycontrol/README.md

 * The factory handles and processes fruit delivered from local farms to ensure it is ready for supermarket display and sale.

 - The factory's current process for separating its lemons into those suitable and unsuitable for retail currently involves:
-Conveyor belt machinery that measures diameter of lemons to check it is within acceptable bounds Performing chemical tests such as ripening gas concentration, determination of percentage juice content, and assessment for common types of rot
+- Conveyor belt machinery that measures diameter of lemons to check it is within acceptable bounds
+- Performing chemical tests such as ripening gas concentration, determination of percentage juice content, and assessment for common types of rot
 - Factory employees manually inspecting and separating the fruits based on a visual assessment of blemishes and overall skin quality.
 This inspection is time-consuming and volatile in terms of employee mistakes, and requires extensive employee training, and is as such not scalable to a larger sphere.
 - The factory owner wants to eliminate this final process and replace it with an ML process that instantly assesses lemon images, speeding the overall preparation of lemons up and removing reliance on individual human judgement and susceptibility to error.
-If this process is assessed as successful and efficient for lemons, it could be extended to the factory's preparation of other fruits, thus improving overall output efficiency greatly
+If this process is assessed as successful and efficient for lemons, it could be extended to the factory's preparation of other fruits, thus improving overall output efficiency greatly.

 - As such, the project has the following business objectives:
 - The client is interested in analysing the visual difference between good and poor quality lemons, specifically the visual markers that define a poor quality lemon.
 This will be satisfied via conventional data analysis: finding the average image and variability per label in the data set, as well as the contrast between said labels.